tericcabrel/snipcode/apps/functions/code-embed/README.md

-# Sharingan code snippet renderer
+# Snipcode code snippet renderer
 This project take a snippet ID and generate the HTML content to be embedded in a web page.

 ## Tech stack